jsumners/pandoc_resume/resume.md

     - Maintained corporate accounting using the GNUCash finance software
     - Tracked production using OpenOffice Calc spreadsheets
     - Generated reports using OpenOffice Calc and Writer
-    - Scanned receipts and other documents for long term archival
-    - Organized physical and digital documents for easy reference
     - Communicated with third parties via phone, letters, and in-person meetings

 Skill Set Summary